-Another extension, is the strongly coupled field theories which are dual to geometries that are characterized by two parameters, a dynamical exponent $z$, and a hyperscaling violation exponent $\theta$.
-The metrics of these geometries are defined as \cite{Ref15}
+Another extension, is the strongly coupled field theories which are dual to geometries characterized by two parameters, a dynamical exponent $z$, and a hyperscaling violation exponent $\theta$.
+The metric of these geometries is defined as \cite{Ref15}

 where $r_{F}$ represents the scale below which the above metric provides the proper gravitational dual for strongly coupled theory \cite{Ref22}.
-The scale transformations of the coordinates are defined as
+The scaling transformations of the coordinates are defined as

-The metric transforms covariantly under these transformations.
-The above metric \eqref{metric2} has been named hyperscaling violating Lifshitz metric (hvLf).
+The metric \eqref{metric2} transforms covariantly under these transformations and is called hyperscaling violating Lifshitz metric (hvLf).
 In the context of holography, these metrics have been extensively studied \cite{Ref16,Ref17,Ref18,Ref19,Ref20,Ref21,Ref22,Ref23,Ref24}.

-As an application of the AdS/CFT correspondence, one can evaluate the entanglement entropy of the boundary theory via Ryu-Takayanagi (RT) prescription \cite{Ref25,Ref26}.
-A characteristic feature of a quantum system is its quantum entanglement property.
-Entanglement entropy is one of the important measures of entanglement feature in quantum systems and emerges in diverse research areas \cite{Ref11,Ref12,Ref27,Ref28,Ref29,Ref30,Ref31,Ref32,Ref33,Ref34,Ref35,Ref36,Ref37}.
+As an application of the AdS/CFT correspondence, one can evaluate the entanglement entropy of the boundary theory by Ryu-Takayanagi (RT) prescription \cite{Ref25,Ref26}.
+The entanglement entropy is one of the important measures of entanglement feature in quantum systems and emerges in diverse research areas \cite{Ref11,Ref12,Ref27,Ref28,Ref29,Ref30,Ref31,Ref32,Ref33,Ref34,Ref35,Ref36,Ref37}.
 In the context of quantum field theory, the entanglement entropy of a sub region ${A}$ is defined as $ S=-Tr( \rho_{A} log\rho_{A})$, where the reduced density matrix $ \rho_{A}$ is obtained by tracing out the degrees of freedom of complementary region $\bar{A}$ of $ {A}$, $\rho_{A}=Tr_{\bar{A}}(\rho)$.

-In general, the entanglement entropy is $UV$ divergent due to the short range correlations across the so-called entangling surface, the boundary of two regions.
-So in order to have a well-defined quantity it must be regularized.
-It depends on the geometry and topology of the background as well as entangling surface.
+In general, the entanglement entropy is $UV$ divergent due to the short-range correlations across the so-called entangling surface, the boundary of two regions.
+So to have a well-defined quantity it must be regularized.
+This regularization depends on the geometry and topology of the background as well as the entangling surface.
 As an example, in the vacuum of a $(2+1)$- dimensional $CFT$, the entanglement entropy for a smooth entangling surface takes the following form